 A press is performed while standing, where a bar is held at the shoulders and lifted overhead.
 A bench press is performed while lying flat on a bench, where a bar is lowered to the chest and then pressed upward.
 These exercises help build strength in the chest, shoulders and arms.

-The deadlift is a full body exercise that dramatically improves back, leg, butt, and grip strength.
+The deadlift is a full body exercise that dramatically improves back, leg, posterior, and grip strength.
 A strong back is a healthy back and one that’s less prone to injury from the variables of day-to-day life.
 Pick the bar up, set the bar down while our coaches ensure the safe and effective execution of this critically important exercise.

 Our coaches will work with you to understand your individual goals and help you understand where to start, how to progress and what to expect as your training continues.